 David Harlow is a seasoned health care attorney and consultant recognized as an accomplished, innovative and resourceful thought leader in health care law, strategy and policy.
 His experience in both the public and private sectors over the past thirty years affords him a unique perspective on legal, policy and business issues facing the health care community.
 David has a passion for innovation, a preference for simplicity where feasible and a practical approach to crafting actionable solutions.

-Health care organizations — including providers, vendors, and payors — and other health care related businesses, of all shapes and sizes, rely on him to help them navigate the maze of regulatory and business issues facing them on a daily basis.
+Throughout his career, health care organizations — including providers, vendors, and payors — and other health care related businesses, of all shapes and sizes, have relied on him to help them navigate the maze of regulatory and business issues facing them on a daily basis.

-David is adept at assisting clients in structuring their business organizations, relationships and processes, as well as approaches to individual transactions, administrative proceedings, formal and informal negotiations with regulatory agencies, and legislative strategies, so as to maximize the realization of organizational goals in a highly regulated environment.
-He focuses on matters including health care data privacy and security policy development and implementation under HIPAA and otherwise, counseling in the avoidance of fraud and abuse, facilities development, acquisition, disposition and financing, determination of need, licensure, certification, Medicare and Medicaid rate matters, and development of a broad range of policies and procedures to maintain compliance with health care regulatory requirements.
+David is adept at assisting companies in structuring their business organizations, relationships and processes, as well as approaches to individual transactions, administrative proceedings, formal and informal negotiations with regulatory agencies, and legislative strategies, so as to maximize the realization of organizational goals in a highly regulated environment.
+He has focused on matters including health care data privacy and security policy development and implementation under HIPAA and otherwise, counseling in the avoidance of fraud and abuse, facilities development, acquisition, disposition and financing, determination of need, licensure, certification, Medicare and Medicaid rate matters, and development of a broad range of policies and procedures to maintain compliance with health care regulatory requirements.

 Before assuming his current role at Insulet, David founded and maintained The Harlow Group LLC, a boutique health care legal and consulting practice.
 Earlier in his career, David was a partner in the health law practice at a downtown Boston law firm.
 Prior to that, he served as Deputy General Counsel of the Massachusetts Department of Public Health.